The Widlife Habitat Garden

 abundance of pollinators in

-The integration of wildlife, food growing, herbs, and native plants in the
+Integrating wildlife, food growing, herbs and native plants in the

 the Garden to encourage wildlife to nest,

-For a list of habitat plants and their blooming season, click here.
+List of habitat plants and their blooming season.